SignalK/charts-plugin/README.md

 # Signal K Node server Charts plugin

-Signal K Node server plugin to provide chart support.
+Signal K Node server plugin to provide chart metadata, such as name, description and location of the actual chart tile data.

 ### Usage